McCain announces new Farm of the Future Africa at 'critical moment' for the global food system

 McCain CEO Max Koeune has warned the global food system is 'under threat' and says overhauling agriculture is central to cutting carbon emissions and ensuring supply chains are resilient and sustainable

-TORONTO, June 7, 2022 /PRNewswire/ -- McCain Foods Limited has unveiled plans for a second Farms of the Future in South Africa, as part of its drive to cut carbon emissions and tackle the impacts of climate change.
+TORONTO, June 7, 2022 /CNW/ - McCain Foods Limited has unveiled plans for a second Farms of the Future in South Africa, as part of its drive to cut carbon emissions and tackle the impacts of climate change.

 McCain has identified two South African locations totalling 465 ha irrigation and 90 ha dryland on which McCain will grow 125 ha potatoes for use across the country, per year.
 The farm will focus on enhancing productivity, while prioritising soil health, water efficiency, the reduction of agro-chemical impacts and the introduction and preservation of biodiversity.
 This comes after last year's announcement of the first Farm of the Future location in Florenceville, New Brunswick, Canada.

 McCain plans to open three Farms of the Future in different growing regions around the world by 2025.
-It is all part of a global commitment to implement regenerative agriculture across 100 per cent of its potato acreage by 2030.
+It is all part of a global commitment to implement regenerative agricultural practices across 100 per cent of its potato acreage by 2030.

 McCain CEO Max Koeune said the Farms of the Future project is vital in trying to make the global food system more sustainable: "This is a critical moment.
 The strain that global supply chains are under right now is shining a stark light on how exposed we are, with a food system that requires a radical transformation to address the challenges of our century."